 Learning from nature: evaluating site-based conservation approaches to mitigating climatic risks to earthen heritage sites in NW China

-- Supervisors: Dr Richard Bailey; Professor Heather Viles;
+- Supervisors: Professor Richard Bailey; Professor Heather Viles;

 - Member: Landscape Dynamics research cluster;